 - Parliament, and anyone exercising a function in connection with proceedings in Parliament (such as MPs and peers in Parliament).

 - Anyone acting in a private capacity (for example a police officer in his or her private life).

 - A private company not exercising functions of a public nature – i.e. a private company that receives no public funding, is under no statutory obligation to perform its functions etc.

 One of the main aims of the duty on public authorities to respect human rights is to ensure that all decisions and actions taken by such bodies properly take into account individual rights and fundamental freedoms.

 Remedies for breach by a public authority

-If a public authority has been found to have breached human rights the court has the discretion to:
+If a public authority has been found to have breached human rights the court can:

-- Award compensation to the extent the court considers it necessary, just and appropriate (see section 8 of the HRA).
-The courts often take into account the conduct of the person seeking compensation in deciding whether to grant compensation.
+- Award compensation to the extent the court considers it necessary, just and appropriate (see Section 8 of the HRA).
+The courts often take into account the conduct of the person seeking compensation in deciding whether to grant it.

 This is in addition to the courts’ power to make a declaration that the law (rather than the decision made under the law) is in breach of human rights.